dancer1325/dart-basics/README.md

 * How to configure your IDE to launch ".dart" programs?
   * Solution: https://stackoverflow.com/questions/48650831/dart-sdk-is-not-configured
     * It's installed automatically, installing flutter, and it will be placed in 'flutter/bin/cache' folder

+# Notes:
+* Typed language
+    * If a variable isn't initialized --> It will be null